What is Goods Received Note?

 Goods Received Note Alternative

 In some companies, due to the small operation, they use the invoice as the goods received note.
-They issue the invoice at the same time as the goods delivered, and they ask the customers to sign on a copy of the invoice to confirm their receiving.
+They issue the invoice at the same time as the goods are delivered, and they ask the customers to sign on a copy of the invoice to confirm their receiving.

 Some companies use the receiving report to prove the delivery, and they are not significantly different from GRN.